dcos/dcos-cli/design/style.md

 Are you sure you want to delete this backup? [y/n]
 ```

-Commands should support passing confirmation via a flag `--yes` and `-y` to satisfy scriptability needs.
+Commands should support passing confirmation via `--yes` and `-y` options to satisfy scriptability needs.

 ```
 $ dcos backup delete <id> --yes